internetstandards/toolbox-wiki/DANE-for-SMTP-how-to.md

 ### Generating DANE roll-over records
 We use the provided bundle file for generating the DANE hashes belonging to the root certificate.
 In order to do that, we first split the bundle file into multiple certificates using `cat ca-bundle-file.crt | awk 'BEGIN {c=0;} /BEGIN CERT/{c++} { print > "bundlecert." c ".crt"}'`.
 In this specific case this results in two files: _bundlecert.1.crt_ and _bundlecert.2.crt_.

 For each file we view the **subject** and the **issuer**.
-We start with the first file using `openssl x509 -in bundlecert.1.crt -noout -subject -issuer`.
-This results in the following output.
+We start with the first file using the following command:

+`openssl x509 -in bundlecert.1.crt -noout -subject -issuer`

+This results in the following output:

 > subject=C = GB, ST = Greater Manchester, L = Salford, O = Sectigo Limited, CN = Sectigo RSA Domain Validation Secure Server CA
 > issuer=C = US, ST = New Jersey, L = Jersey City, O = The USERTRUST Network, CN = USERTrust RSA Certification Authority

-For the second file we use `openssl x509 -in bundlecert.2.crt -noout -subject -issuer`.
-This results in the following output.
+For the second file we use the command:

+`openssl x509 -in bundlecert.2.crt -noout -subject -issuer`

+This results in the following output:
 > subject=C = US, ST = New Jersey, L = Jersey City, O = The USERTRUST Network, CN = USERTrust RSA Certification Authority
 > issuer=C = US, ST = New Jersey, L = Jersey City, O = The USERTRUST Network, CN = USERTrust RSA Certification Authority

 Based on the information of these two certificates, we can conclude that the second certificate (bundlecert.2.crt) is the root certificate; since root certificates are self-signed the **subject** and the **issuer** are the same.
 The other certificate (bundlecert.1.crt) is an intermediate certificate which is (in this case) signed by the root certificate.

 ### Publishing DANE roll-over records
-Because we prefer the root certificate to be our roll-over anchor, we generate the DANE SHA-256 hash using `openssl x509 -in bundlecert.2.crt -noout -pubkey | openssl pkey -pubin -outform DER | openssl sha256`.
-This results in the following output.
+Because we prefer the root certificate to be our roll-over anchor, we generate the DANE SHA-256 hash using the command:

+`openssl x509 -in bundlecert.2.crt -noout -pubkey | openssl pkey -pubin -outform DER | openssl sha256`

+This results in the following output:

 > (stdin)= c784333d20bcd742b9fdc3236f4e509b8937070e73067e254dd3bf9c45bf4dde